Ōeyama (mountain range)

 Located at the base of the Tango Peninsula in Kyoto Prefecture, Ōeyama (大江山) mountain range extends over Yosano-cho, Fukuchiyama and Miyazu.
 The highest peak, Senjogatake (千丈ヶ嶽) has an elevation of 832.5 meters.
-The range is also called Yosa-no-oyama (与謝大山) and is the most known for the legend of Shuten-dōji.
+The range is also called Yosa-no-oyama (与謝大山) and is best known for the legend of Shuten-dōji.
 It is also known for the sea of clouds that is visible from points of high elevation.
 On August 3, 2007, the mountain range was designated as a Quasi-National Park under the name Tango-Amanohashidate-Ōeyama Quasi-National Park.

 Ōeyama mines

 The Ōeyama mountain range is geologically composed of stratum with basic bedrock pushed up deep from within the earth.
 The range is rich in metal veins, and place names related to metals such as 'kana-ya' (金屋, metal house) are common.
-In 1917, a mineral deposit was found in the mountain, after which it was mined for nickel, used for the production of weapons from 1933 to the end of the Pacific War.
-Minerals were carried by industrial railway (Kaya Railway) to the refinery in Iwataki-cho, bordering the Sea of Japan, where they were refined.
-Many workers in the mines came from Republic of China and Korea.
-On August, 1998, sixteen Chinese miners filed a damage suit to the Kyoto District Court for the harsh forced labor.
+In 1917, a mineral deposit was found in the mountain, mined for nickel, and used for producing weapons from 1933 to the end of the Pacific War.
+Minerals were carried by industrial railway (Kaya Railway) to a refinery in Iwataki-cho bordering the Sea of Japan.
+Many miners came from the Republic of China and Korea.
+In August 1998, sixteen Chinese miners filed a damage suit to the Kyoto District Court for the harsh forced labor.
 On September 29, 2004, Nippon Yakin Kogyo Co., (Tokyo Metropolitan Government) Ltd. paid the total amount of 21 million dollars for the settlement, and a reconciliation was partly effected at the Osaka High Court.
-On May 12, 2007, however, in the decision of the appeal hearing, Supreme Court decided to dismiss the damage suit against the Japanese government completely.
-In some nickel mines, Allied prisoners of wars were used, and then the site was used as an Allied prisoner of warW camp after the end of World War II.
+However, on May 12, 2007, in the appeal hearing, the Supreme Court of Japan decided to completely dismiss the damage suit against the Japanese government.
+Some nickel mines were used as Allied prisoner of war camps until the end of World War II.